eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/method.md

         /* method body: statements */
     }

-can be called without suppliying an argument for the parameter `i`, like this:
+can be [invoked](../../expression/invocation) without supplying an argument for the parameter `i`, like this:

     m();

-Default values are [expressions](../../#expression) separated from the parameter name with the equals specifier.
+To avoid ambiguity, defaulted parameters are only permitted after all the non-defaulted parameters in the parameter list.

-#### Sequenced parameters
+#### Sequenced parameter

-TODO
+A method may have a *sequenced parameter* (just one) as the last parameter in the parameter list.
+This allows the method to be [invoked](../../expression/invocation) with the caller specifying zero or more arguments after the next-to-last argument.

+Syntactically sequenced parameters are declared as a type name followed by ellipsis (`...`) followed by the parameter name.

+For example a method `m` declared like this

+    void m(String s, Integer... i) {
+        /* method body: statements
+           parameter i treated as an Integer[] */
+    }

+can be [invoked](../../expression/invocation) supplying a zero or more expressions for `i`, like this:

+    m("hello");
+    m("hello", 1);
+    m("hello", 1, 2);
+    m("hello", 1, 2, 3);

+Within the method block a sequenced parameter declared as `T...` has type [`T[]`](../type#Sequence).

 #### Multiple parameter lists